 The Friendship Blog

-This moderated forum is run by Dr. Irene Levine, PhD., who gives excellent advice to women suffering the loss of a friendship.
+The Friendship Blog is a moderated forum is run by Dr. Irene Levine, PhD., who gives excellent advice to women suffering the loss of a friendship.
 Many of the other recovery forums deal almost exclusively with romantic breakups.
 Dr. Levine's site helps those who've lost their best friend, or a significant friendship.

 She notes that women's friendships are intense and complicated.
 Female friendships become increasingly important as we age, and Dr. Levine recognizes this.

-But Be Careful Online
+Be Careful Online!

 A word of caution about online forums is in order.
 They are populated with narcissists, no matter which topic is being discussed.
 The Internet and social media sites are extremely attractive to people with personality disorders, as they can talk about themselves and boast of their accomplishments on a massive scale.